Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Introduction

-\mypara{Complexity for Concrete Parameter Configurations} By incorporating specific parameter settings for \ldpc-based LLM watermarking scheme (denoted as \llm) and GIM watermarking scheme (denoted as \gim)~\cite{DBLP:conf/iclr/GunnZS25}, we analyze the concrete complexities of our attacks.
-For Attack-I, our analysis shows that the complexities are sub-security-level for all parameter choices, where the actual security of \gim remains below $56$ bits.
+\mypara{Complexity for Concrete Parameter Configurations} We further analyze the concrete complexities of our attacks by incorporating specific parameter settings for \ldpc-based LLM watermarking scheme (denoted as \llm~\cite{christ2024pseudorandom}) and GIM watermarking scheme (denoted as \gim~\cite{DBLP:conf/iclr/GunnZS25}).
+For Attack-I, our analysis shows that the complexities are sub-security-level for all parameter choices, where the actual security of \gim remains \textit{below $46$ bits}.
 Attack-II further exposes vulnerabilities resulting from a non-negligible frequency of weak keys across all parameter choices.
-For example, weak keys appear with a nearly $100\%$ probability when $t=3,4$ for \llm.
+For example, weak keys appear with a nearly $100\%$ probability when $t=3,4$ for \llm, under which a distinguisher can be constructed in polynomial time.
 For Attack-III, we prove that the security level of \llm \textit{cannot exceed $75$ bits} for any parameter choice with $n \le 2^{17}$ under the threat of noise overlay attack.
 Meanwhile, the security level of \gim \textit{is below $60$ bits} with a much lower concrete noise rate.

-\mypara{Evaluation against Real-World Applications} To validate the practicality of our attacks, we choose DeepSeek~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}) and Stable Diffusion~\cite{Rombach_2022_CVPR} as real-world LLM and GIM to implement \llm and \gim, respectively.
+\mypara{Evaluation on Real-World Applications} We choose DeepSeek~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and Stable Diffusion~\cite{Rombach_2022_CVPR} as real-world LLM and GIM to implement \llm and \gim, respectively.
 To the best of our knowledge, this is the first real-world implementation for \llm.
 However, we validate that \llm is impractical for embedding watermarks into LLMs as the entropy of output tokens is too low under reasonable text qualities, rendering the watermark undetectable by the original decoder.
 Furthermore, evaluation results demonstrate that both the proposed Attack-I and Attack-II can achieve a 100\% attack success rate against \llm and \gim under certain parameter choices (refer to Table~\ref{tab:concrete_experiment_llm} and Table~\ref{tab:concrete_experiment_gim}).

-\mypara{Mitigations} To mitigate the threats posed by the proposed attacks, we propose three defenses.
-For Attack-I, we suggest the choice of more secure parameters.
-For Attack-II, we construct a revised key generation algorithm to significantly reduce the probability of weak key occurrence while maintaining the randomness of PRC's keys.
-For Attack-III, we point out that $n > 2^{24}$ can achieve a 128-bit security.
-However, the maximum token length of the state-of-the-art LLM is only $2^{15}$ (i.e., $n > 2^{20}$), which means our attack continues to pose a practical threat on \llm.
-Furthermore, we provide an implementation suggestion for \gim, necessitating the inclusion of a noise vector with a larger weight.